Itzudii/Movie-Downloading-System-Python-/README.md

+## NOTE This project is strictly for educational and legitimate purposes.
+It does not promote or support any illegal activities.
+# credit to fillmyzilla.com

 # 🎬 Movie Link Web Scraper
 ## 📚 Project Overview
 This project is designed for educational and skill-enhancing purposes.
 It is a Python-based web scraper that extracts movie links from a specific website and stores them in a CSV file.
 The project leverages several Python libraries, including Tkinter for the graphical user interface, BeautifulSoup for web scraping, and Pandas for data storage.